Independent Projects Overview

-- Select your current course from the Course Listing section.
+- Select your current course from the Your courses section.

-- On your course page, select this week's code review from the Code Reviews section (Git, HTML & CSS for Intro students).
+- On your course page, select this section's code review from the Code reviews section.

-- This will bring you to a code review detail page.
+- This will bring you to a code review detail page with:

-- If you are a full-time student, submit the GitHub repository containing your project in the Submission section of the code review detail page in Epicenter before 5:00pm Friday.
-If you are a part-time student, check with your instructor about deadlines.
+- Once you've completed your project, submit the GitHub repository containing your project in the Submission section of the code review detail page.
+See below for detailed instructions and a review of deadlines.

 Your code will be reviewed for the following objectives:

-- Tests are included for each behavior and code is committed after each test passes.
+- Tests are included for each business logic behavior and code is committed after each test passes.

 - Application implements a loop and works as expected.